Ganis Chasma: Ganiki Planitia Quadrangle

 Ganis Chasma is located in the Ganiki Planitia Quadrangle.
 This quadrangle is positioned between two volcanic regions on Venus.
 To the north lies the Atlanta Planitia lowland which was formed as the result of mantle upwelling and downwelling.
 To the south lies Alta Regio.
 This region is a major volcanic rise and was formed as the result of mantle upwelling.
 The Ganiki Planitia Quadrangle was strongly influenced by mantle flow tectonics derived from these two regions.
 The area contains many volcanic, tectonic, and impact features.
 Ganis Chasma is one of the extensional features located in the region.
 Other features include grabens, troughs and lineaments.
 Chains of pit craters located throughout the Ganiki Planitia Quadrangle have been found to influence the formation and deformation of these extensional features.

 Tectonics

-Ganis Chasma was formed due to extension associated with volcanism in Alta Regio.
+Ganis Chasma was formed due to extension associated with volcanism in Alpha Regio.
 It formed in the shape of an arc around the Sapas Mons, a corona feature associated with Alta Regio.

 There are two types of rift structures on Venus, rifts (or chasmata), and fracture belts.
 Ganis Chasma is younger than other chasmata on Venus, as evidenced by the lack of associated wrinkle ridges.
 Ganis Chasma has undergone additional deformation due to pit crater chains that induced fracturing along the rift zone.